J. Arata, Jr.

 Claudia Jung works as a Cancer Data Specialist in San Francisco.
 She has a MS in Vocational Rehabilitation/MFC from San Francisco State University.
 She is from the Central Valley of California.
 She has experience working with many kinds of disabling conditions & their functional limitations but prefers to focus on individual capabilities, talents & strengths.
 She loves the personal choice aspect of the PRRC’s programs, the attention to the range of needs of participants by the outstanding staff & greatly looks forward to assisting in guiding existing & upcoming programs that are supportive over a lifetime.
 She has also worked in online retail & marketing, advocacy for disabled individuals, administrative support, crisis management, desktop publishing, event production & technical writing.
 She is currently taking coursework in Deep Learning & Ethics in Applied Data with specific focus on medical data at USF’s Data Institute, in an effort to democratize this fast growing aspect of technology.

-PRRC Board Secretary Matthew Miller is partner in the Litigation Group at Squire Patton Boggs and concentrates his practice on complex business and employment disputes often involving unfair competition, intentional business interference torts and trade secret misappropriation claims.
-Miller further litigates complex real estate, construction, securities and investment disputes.
-A fourth-generation native San Franciscan, Miller serves as Director and Executive Committee member of The Society of California Pioneers and the St. Ignatius College Preparatory Alumni Board.
+Board Chair of PRRC, Matthew Miller is a litigation partner at DLA Piper and concentrates his practice on complex business and employment disputes often involving unfair competition, intentional business interference torts and trade secret misappropriation claims.
+Miller further litigates matters involving digital currency and blockchain.
+A fourth-generation native San Franciscan, Miller served as Director and Executive Committee member of The Society of California Pioneers and the St. Ignatius College Preparatory Alumni Board.
+Miller is a proud alum of Georgetown University Law Center and UCLA.

-Matthew most loves attending Center-wide events in which the Board can truly interact with PRRC clients—it’s for them that the Board truly works and the smiles, laughs and handshakes or hugs from clients makes Board service its own reward.
-In his spare time, Matthew plays golf poorly, vacations in Tahoe and Yosemite and spends as much time as possible with his wife Tanya and daughters Dory (12) and Grace (10).
+Matthew most loves attending Center-wide events in which the Board can truly interact with PRRC clients—it’s for these incredible clients that the Board truly works and the smiles, laughs and handshakes or hugs from clients makes Board service its own reward.
+In his spare time, Matthew plays golf poorly, bikes, vacations in Tahoe and Yosemite and spends as much time as possible with his wife Tanya and daughters Dory and Grace.

 Scott E. Miller